Sickle cell diseaseSickle cell anemia

 Episodic transfusions are needed in the following situations:

 - To manage sudden severe events, including acute chest syndrome, stroke, widespread infection (septicemia), and multi-organ failure.

 - To manage severe anemia, usually caused by splenic sequestration (dangerously enlarged spleen) or aplasia (halting of red blood cell production, most often caused by parvovirus).
 Transfusions are generally not necessary for mild or moderate anemia.

 - Before surgery.
 Preoperative transfusions may be given to help prevent complications.

 - Stroke prevention for first or recurrent strokes.
-Evidence shows that regular (every 3 - 4 weeks) blood transfusions can reduce the risk of a first stroke by 90% in high-risk children.
+Evidence shows that regular (every 3 to 4 weeks) blood transfusions can reduce the risk of a first stroke by 90% in high-risk children.
 In addition, studies indicate that as many as 90% of patients who have experienced a stroke do not experience another stroke after 5 years of transfusions.
-The U.S. National Institutes of Health strongly recommends that doctors do not stop regular transfusions for children with sickle cell disease who are at high risk for stroke.

 - Pulmonary hypertension and chronic lung disease

 - Heart failure

 - To reduce episodes of pain and acute chest syndrome